chrmoritz/Troxel/README.md

 #### Troxel.renderBase64(base64, domElement, [options])

 Renders any voxel model represented in Troxel's Base64 format into the given DOM element.
 It has these parameters:
-* `base64` is a Base64 formated String containing the voxel data of your model (check out Troxels `Link (share)` export options and use the base64 string starting after `#m=`)
+* `base64` is a Base64 encoded String containing the voxel data of your model (check out Troxels `Link (share)` export options and use the base64 string starting after `#m=`)
 * `domElement` is either a DOM element or a JQuery Object representing this DOM element
-* `options` is an optional Object of [render options](#options) Returns an Object with the `error` property set to `null` if it was able to successfully load the model or set to a Error object if WebGl isn't supported or the base64 string was invalid.
-In the first case a options property is defined containing a Object with nearly all [render options](#options) as setters and getters.
+* `options` is an optional Object of [render options](#options) Returns an Object with the `error` property set to `null` if it was able to successfully load the model or set to a Error object if WebGL isn't supported or the base64 string was invalid.
+In the first case a `options` property is defined containing a Object with nearly all [render options](#options) as setters and getters.

 #### Troxel.webgl()